NBA 2K12: Reception

 According to the review aggregation website Metacritic, the Microsoft Windows version of NBA 2K12 received "generally favorable" reviews from critics upon release, while the PlayStation 3 and Xbox 360 versions received "universal acclaim".
 The iOS port, by contrast, received "mixed or average" reviews.
 The PlayStation 2, PlayStation Portable, and Nintendo Wii versions of the game do not hold an aggregated score on the website, due to a lack of reviews.

 Matt Bertz of Game Informer called NBA 2K12 the "best basketball sim ever".
 He praised the introduction of more classic teams and players, commended the control tweaks and tutorial options, called the overall presentation and player models the "best in sports games", and called the commentary the "best ever recorded in a sports game".

 GameSpot's Tom Mc Shea commended the tweaks made to the MyPlayer mode for allowing it to be "immediately engaging", praised the "amazing" and "lifelike" presentation, and liked the addition of more historic players and teams.

 Richard Grisham from GamesRadar wrote: "Suffice to say, there are a few quirks that mean it's not 'perfect', including some painfully long load times, repetitive commentary when you get further into My Player or have to repeat historic matchups [...], or questionable decisions around DLC and the removal of the Crew mode.
 Even so, the combination of sublime gameplay, unprecedented level of compelling historic team matchups, and an excellent update to My Player puts NBA 2K12 at a level no hoops game has ever been.
 The absolute mountaintop."

 Jack Devries for IGN wrote: "No sports game has ever made me this excited to play.
 Seriously it's all I've been able to think about for the last week.
 The realistic, challenging, gorgeously animated gameplay carries across a cornucopia of modes.
 Playing legends of the past, the stars of today, and my own personal NBA rookie are all different flavors of f#$%ing rad.
 Any one of these modes would be reason enough to purchase the game, but all of them together make for a game that any basketball fan has to pick up."

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K12 for "Sports Game of the Year".

 By April 2012, the game had sold over four million copies worldwide.